Continue planting winter vegetables, such as beets, broccoli, cabbage, onions, radishes, and spinach.

 Gardening Tasks by Month for Tuscaloosa, AL

-Plant cool-season annuals in the garden beds, such as carnations, pansies, petunias, and snapdragons.
+Plant cool-season flowers, such as carnations, pansies, petunias, and snapdragons.

 Now is a good time to plant ornamental trees and shrubs.

 Use dormant oil sprays to control scale on ornamental plants, trees, and shrubs.

 Protect citrus trees if freezing temperatures are predicted.
 Water a day prior and you may also use covers.

 Avoid any heavy pruning jobs, as they will encourage growth that may be damaged during the winter.